 Ok, I have to talk about this because it had been too long

 since I last dressed up for an outing!

 I had 4 weeks to deliberate.

 Let's go for the black ruffle dress.
 Wait no, shall I just wear a long dress?

 On the day itself, I just wanted to wear something extremely... comfortable.
 The slip dress it is - the one I got off the 'loungewear section'.

 Well, I did write about how to wear your PJs out, but this was actually my first time testing the theory.
 I'd say the theory stands!

 Grandma: "Wow, you're so dressed up!
 I'm only in my (elegant) pants!"

-At the end of the day, it should be about feeling confident in what you choose to wear, how you want to express yourself, that dictates your wardrobe choice.
-And NOT, how I think I should look ( Well, there are some exceptions.
+And if I took anything away from the inspiring speeches made during this session, it is that at the end of the day, it should be about feeling confident in what you choose to wear or how you want to express yourself, be it through art, or wardrobe choice.
+And NOT, how you think you should look or act ( Well, there are some exceptions.
 But you know, generally).
 I'm talking in quotes because that was a big portion of my reading material last week :

 Live life to express, not impress.